We’ve talked about blind things before at Sarasota Fins, so is it any surprise that we’re bringing up another sight-less creature?

 It is a very small (15-30 cm), poorly-known electric ray.
 Like other Torpediniformes, they sport a typical round shape, a small and soft tail, and one dorsal fin.
 They are dark brown in color, and don’t seem to be the most graceful swimmers, so they probably use their pelvic fins to “walk” along the floor.
 It’s kind of cute to picture.

-Electric rays are ovoviviparous (also known as aplacental viviparous; bearing live young) and reproduce slowly.
+Electric rays are viviparous with yolk-sac and reproduce slowly.

 The International Union for Conservation of Nature (IUCN) doesn’t have enough data on these rays to be able to assess its conservation status, though it is thought to be potentially vulnerable due to its distribution coinciding with major trawl fishery grounds.
 It is currently assessed as Data Deficient (DD).
 Its exact distribution isn’t know, though, since it’s often confused with the oval electric ray, Typhlonarke tarakea.
 The marine sanctuaries around New Zealand provide a little bit of relief!
 (Shout out to the Prime Minister John Key for announcing the creation of a massive marine sanctuary at the Kermadecs, about 1,000 km NE of New Zealand.
 The “Kermadec Ocean Sanctuary” will cover about 620,000 square kilometres, which is 50 times bigger than New Zealand’s current biggest national park!
 Woo hoo!)